Cairo Conference: Planning for the conference

-The United States, the United Kingdom, and the Soviet Union agreed to a meeting of the three leaders.
-On 1 November, and Roosevelt telegraphed an invitation to Chiang Kai-shek.
+The United States, the United Kingdom, and the Soviet Union agreed to a meeting of the three leaders on 1 November; Roosevelt telegraphed an invitation to Chiang Kai-shek.
 Stalin noted that the Soviet Union had not declared war on Japan and was not ready to meet with Chiang to avoid angering Japan, because of its non-aggression pact.
 Chiang was less than willing to meet Stalin, as he was unhappy with the Soviet–Japanese Neutrality Pact and with the Soviet Union's aid to the Chinese Communists.
 Chiang asked for a first separate meeting with Roosevelt.
 If that meeting could not be arranged, Chiang would rather postpone the meeting with the Soviet Union.
 Thus, the planned meeting was split into two and held in two places instead, Cairo, for Chiang Kai-shek, and Tehran, for Stalin.
 Churchill, fearing that Roosevelt would favour China and make too many promises that would affect the European Theatre, asked for a meeting with Roosevelt before the Cairo Conference, but Roosevelt feared that such a move would arouse suspicion from China and the Soviet Union and so he decided to attend the Cairo Conference directly.
 He telegraphed to Churchill to assure that both of them would have another opportunity to discuss privately before meeting with Chiang and Stalin.
 Roosevelt further invited Churchill and Chiang to meet at Cairo at the same time.

 As security in Cairo was poor, and the meeting place was known to the Axis powers, Roosevelt's advisors had suggested meeting instead in Khartoum or Malta, but neither place could provide suitable accommodation.
-Churchill insisted on going to Cairo, insisting that local protection by British troops could guarantee their security [11]:216 and sent a brigade of British troops to install anti-aircraft guns and a defensive radar network in Cairo.
+Churchill insisted on going to Cairo, insisting that local protection by British troops could guarantee their security and sent a brigade of British troops to install anti-aircraft guns and a defensive radar network in Cairo.

 The conference

-The Cairo meeting was held at a residence of Alexander Comstock Kirk, the American ambassador to Egypt, near the Giza pyramid complex, about 8 miles (13 km) from the center of Cairo.
+The Cairo meeting was held at a residence of Alexander Comstock Kirk, the American ambassador to Egypt, near the Giza pyramid complex, about 8 miles (13 km) from the centre of Cairo.
 In addition to the leaders of the three countries, members of the Joint Chiefs of Staff of the United Kingdom and the United States attended the meeting.
 Chinese generals included General Shang Zhen, Lieutenant General Lin Wei, Lieutenant General Zhou Zhirou, Lieutenant General Yang Xuancheng, Yu Jishi etc. Chiang Kai-shek also invited American Chief of Staff Joseph Warren Stilwell to attend the meeting.